projectcalico/calico/master/usage/service-advertisement.md

 Then, by normal BGP route processing and Linux ECMP routing,

--  traffic to a service with `externalTrafficPolicy: Local` will be load-balanced across the nodes with endpoints for that service
+-  traffic to the cluster IP for a service with `externalTrafficPolicy: Local` will be load-balanced across the nodes with endpoints for that service

--  traffic to a service with `externalTrafficPolicy: Cluster` will be load-balanced across all the nodes in the cluster.
+-  traffic to the cluster IP for a service with `externalTrafficPolicy: Cluster` will be load-balanced across all the nodes in the cluster.